FrankFundel/DistillDIFT/README.md

     - `num_samples`: limit the number of samples to use
     - `random_sampling`: whether to shuffle the dataset before sampling

-3. Setup your `model_config.yaml`
+3. Setup your `eval_config.yaml`
     - `image_size`: size of the input images after resizing
     - `batch_size`: overwrite the batch size for evaluation
     - `grad_enabled`: whether to enable gradient calculation
     - `drop_last_batch`: whether to drop the last batch if it is smaller than the batch size
+    - `layers`: list of layers to evaluate, only possible together with `--use_cache`
+    - Additional options are passed to the model

-4. Run the evaluation script: `python evaluate.py [options]`
+4. Run the evaluation script: `python eval.py [options]`
     - Make sure to do set visible GPUs e.g. `export CUDA_VISIBLE_DEVICES=0`
     - Some models need a different diffusers version:
         - hedlin: `diffusers==0.8.0`
         - tang: `diffusers==0.15.0`
         - luo: `diffusers==0.14.0`
     - For all other models we use `diffusers==0.24.0`
+    - Use `--use_cache` to speed up evaluation
+    - Use `--plot` to plot the results of layerwise evaluation
-    - When using cache, remember to delete the cache file if you made changes on the model, else the features will stay the same
+    - When using cache, remember to use `--reset_cache` the cache file if you made changes on the model, else the features will stay the same

 ## Training